-The exam must be scheduled within two weeks of the date of the final examination missed and prior to August 31.
+The exam must be held within two weeks of the date of the final examination missed and not later than August 31.
+In the case of 13-week classes in Engineering programs, the exam must be scheduled by September 14 and held prior to October 21.

 - (5) Exams Scheduled at the Same Time: If a student discovers that he or she has two (or more) deferred exams scheduled at the same time, the student shall inform both instructors as quickly as possible and at least five days before the exam date.
-The instructors will consult with one another and make appropriate arrangements for the student. - (6) Fall/Winter Deferred Exams Not Written: Students who have applied for a deferred final exam in accordance with the guidelines in this section, but who have, for justifiable cause, not written the deferred exam on the scheduled date must apply to write the deferred exam in mid-July (see §11 for exam period).
-Students must complete an application form (available at their Faculty Undergraduate (Graduate) Office.
-In order for an application to be considered for approval by the Faculty, it must be supported by a University of Alberta Medical Statement Form in the case of incapacitating illness or other documentation substantiating the reason for an absence
+The instructors will consult with one another and make appropriate arrangements for the student. - (6) Fall/Winter Deferred Exams Not Written: Students who have applied for a deferred final exam in accordance with the guidelines in this section, but who have, for justifiable cause, not written the deferred exam on the scheduled date must reapply to write the deferred exam.
+Application deadlines are noted below.
+Students must apply at their Faculty Undergraduate (Graduate) Office.
+In order for an application to be considered for approval by the Faculty, it must be supported by a University of Alberta Medical Statement Form in the case of incapacitating illness or other documentation substantiating the reason for an absence.
+The department will determine the time and place of the deferred final exam and will notify the student.
+Deferred exams must be written no later than the end of July.